altair-viz/jupyterlab_voyager/README.md

 jupyter labextension link .
 ```

-Then rebuild these files on every change and start up jupyter so it reloads:
+Then build the files and start Jupyter Lab:

 ```bash
 yarn watch